Embassy of Egypt, London

 The Embassy of Egypt in London is the diplomatic mission of Egypt in the United Kingdom.
+It is located at 26 South Street, Mayfair, London.

 Egypt also maintains several other buildings in London: a consulate general at 2 Lowndes Street, Belgravia, a press and information Office at 299 Oxford Street, a cultural office at 4 Chesterfield Gardens, Mayfair and a medical office at 47 Longridge Road, Earl's Court.